Jiten-Bhalavat/Fashion-Recommendation-System/README.md

 ## Built With

-- [OpenCV]() - Open Source Computer Vision and Machine Learning software library
-- [Tensorflow]() - TensorFlow is an end-to-end open source platform for machine learning.
+- [TensorFlow](https://www.tensorflow.org/) - TensorFlow is an end-to-end open source platform for machine learning.
-- [Tqdm]() - tqdm is a Python library that allows you to output a smart progress bar by wrapping around any iterable.
-- [streamlit]() - Streamlit is an open-source app framework for Machine Learning and Data Science teams.
+- [Streamlit](https://streamlit.io/) - Streamlit is an open-source app framework for Machine Learning and Data Science teams.
 Create beautiful data apps in hours, not weeks.
+- [MLflow](https://mlflow.org/) - MLflow is an open source platform for managing the ML lifecycle, including experimentation, reproducibility, and deployment.
+- [OpenCV](https://opencv.org/) - Open Source Computer Vision and Machine Learning software library
+- [scikit-learn](https://scikit-learn.org/) - Scikit-learn is a free software machine learning library for the Python programming language.
-- [pandas]() - pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+- [pandas](https://pandas.pydata.org/) - pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
-- [Pillow]() - PIL is the Python Imaging Library by Fredrik Lundh and Contributors.
+- [Pillow](https://python-pillow.org/) - PIL is the Python Imaging Library by Fredrik Lundh and Contributors.
-- [scikit-learn]() - Scikit-learn is a free software machine learning library for the Python programming language.
-- [opencv-python]() - OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
+- [tqdm](https://tqdm.github.io/) - tqdm is a Python library that allows you to output a smart progress bar by wrapping around any iterable.

 ## Conclusion